 PM Lee Hsien Loong at the Launch of "The Singapore Lion: A Biography of S. Rajaratnam"

-Speech by Prime Minister Lee Hsien Loong at the launch of the book "The Singapore Lion: A Biography of S. Rajaratnam" on 04 February 2010.
+Speech by Prime Minister Lee Hsien Loong at the book launch of "The Singapore Lion: A Biography of S. Rajaratnam" on 4 February 2010.

 Professor Wang Gungwu, Chairman, ISEAS Board of Trustees